Brothin/Sociopedia/README.md

 Developed a full-stack web application based project on social media application.
 Its' completely responsive and uses MongoDB Express React and NodeJs (MERN) as the core tech-stack.

 # Featurs included in this project
+## project features:
+• user authentication: implement a secure login/logout system.
+• mongoDB integration: use MongoDB for data storage.
+Demonstrate how to perform CRUD (Create, Read, Update, Delete) operations.
+• api development: create RESTful APIs for the following functionalities:
+• user profile management: allow users to create, view, and edit their profiles.
+• post creation and retrieval: enable users to create posts and retrieve them.
+• commenting system: users should be able to comment on posts.
+• error handling: implement comprehensive error handling and logging.
+• documentation: provide clear documentation on the setup and usage of your backend.

+## user features:
 • register and login users.

 • post images can be uploaded using file system.